jswu18/jswu18.github.io/blog-posts/gaussian-processes.md

 # Gaussian Processes

-There are many online posts explaining Gaussian Processes.
-After reading through few of these, here's a way of introducing the topic that I found quite helpful and intuitive for myself.
+There are many online resources for understanding Gaussian Processes.
+Here's one way of introducing the topic that I found quite helpful and intuitive for myself.
 This post will include python code from the following packages:

 ```python
 import math